St. Croix River water or watershed scenery in Minnesota

 If the St. Croix is high, windy, crowded, or rule-complicated, compare the Mississippi for larger warmwater options or Whitewater and Root system streams for trout water.

+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
 Minnesota and Wisconsin boundary-water rules, plus NPS riverway guidance, can affect legal fishing and access.
-Check the current regulation PDF and riverway information before fishing.
+Check the current rule PDF and riverway information before fishing.

 St. Croix Falls and Taylors Falls